On #MeToo, Americans More Divided By Party Than Gender

 California Republican Carolyn Ricketts agrees that many definitions are too broad.
 But she sighs, "It's hard.
 Some people are too sensitive."

 The rest of the nation seems to be struggling for a better answer.
 Responses to our open-ended poll question on what constitutes sexual harassment ranged "inappropriate touch" and "demanding sexual favors" to "unwanted attention," "invitations," or "anything that makes someone uncomfortable."
-Many simply answered "I don't know."
+Many simply answered, "I don't know."